omartek/I7handbook_byJimAikin/gitbook/chapter_2_rooms_&_scenery/the_great_outdoors.md

         repeat with item running through things in R: if item is huge:
                 add item to L;
-        if the number of entries in L &gt; 0: say " [The containing-name of R] you can see ";
+        if the number of entries in L > 0: say " [The containing-name of R] you can see ";
                 say "[L with indefinite articles].";
         otherwise: